hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/using-playground-locally.md

         curl -O https://hyperledger.github.io/composer/tutorials/docker-compose.yml
   (Alternatively, you can do this by right clicking this link and clicking on "Save Link As": <a href="./docker-compose.yml" download>docker-compose.yml</a>)
   The Docker Compose file describes a multi-container application that is made up of three Docker containers:

-  * Hyperledger Fabric peer, v0.6.1.
-This container will use ports 7050 (HTTP), 7051 (gRPC), 7052 (gRPC), 7053 (gRPC, events).
+    * Hyperledger Fabric _variable this_ peer, v0.6.1.
+This container will use ports 7050 (HTTP), 7051 (gRPC), 7052 (gRPC), 7053 (gRPC, events),
     * Hyperledger Fabric membership services, v0.6.1.
 This container will use ports 7054 (gRPC).
     * Composer Playground.
 This container will use ports 8080.

     These containers will be created once the next step has been completed.

 2. In a terminal or command prompt, navigate to the directory that you downloaded the `docker-compose.yml` file into, and run the following commands to start a Hyperledger Fabric instance and {{site.data.conrefs.composer_full}} Playground: